samg/timetrap/README.md

 **edit**
   Inserts a note associated with the an entry in the timesheet, or edits the start or end times.
-Defaults to the current time although an ``--id`` flag can be passed with the entry's id (see display.)
+Defaults to the current entry, or previously running entry.
+An ``--id`` flag can be passed with the entry's id (see display.)

   usage: ``t edit [--id ID] [--start TIME] [--end TIME] [--append] [NOTES]``